woodystock/learner-materials-react-props-and-state/activities/activity-7.md

 Alright, so you've done it!

 You've got a sweet little React app that loops through some cat data producing a gorgeous set of kitty cat cards.
+We use props to pass data between our components and have even used JavaScript to count our cats!

 Bravo, bravo